 - Preheat oven to 350F.

 - Dust with cacao powder, shake out the excess and set aside.

-- Mix the almond milk and vinegar in a large mixing bowl, and let set for a few minutes to activate.
+- Mix the almond milk and ACV in the measuring cupl, and let set for a few minutes to activate.

 Make the Cake

-Mix up ingredients in the small bowl first.
+- Mix up wet ingredients in the large bowl first.
 Stir until combined.

 - Mix up the dry ingredients in the small bowl next.

 - Divide batter evenly between your cake pans.

-Bake 35 minutes, or until a test comes out clean.
-Cool before removing from pan.
+- Bake 35 minutes, or until a test comes out clean.
+Cool for 30 minutes before removing from pan.